Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 The risk of input price shocks or discontinuity for technical support services due to supply chain problems is low.
-Vendors require few inputs to provide support services, including computers, telephones, and voice and internet service.
-In turn, computer manufacturers, communication equipment manufacturers and telecommunications networking equipment manufacturers provide these goods....
+Vendors require few inputs (e.g. computers, telephones, etc.) to provide support services.
+The suppliers that provide these goods include computer manufacturers, communication equipment manufacturers and telecommunications networking equipment manufacturers.
+None of...
 Subscribe to learn more.